OpenFn/gen/README.md

 TODO: this needs implemnenting and this section needs to be filled out with usage examples.

-## Contributing

-See the Contribution Guide for more details about how and where to contribute to the Apollo platform.

 ## API Keys & Env vars

 Some services require API keys.